pyrsia/pyrsia/docs/developers/pyrsia-architecture-and-use-cases.md

 ### Transparency Log Service

-This component is used by the Artifact Service to store and retrieve transparency log information about an artifact.
+This component is used by the artifact service to store and retrieve transparency log information about an artifact.

-It uses the Blockchain component to retrieve transactions and to reach consensus on the publication of new transactions.
+It uses the blockchain component to retrieve transactions and to reach consensus on the publication of new transactions.
 It uses a local database to store and index transaction information for easy access.

-The transparency log service supports these functions:
+The transparency log service provides these functions:

-- adding a transaction to add an artifact
+- `add_artifact`: to add a transaction, logging the addition of an artifact to the Pyrsia network. \
+   It follows this procedure:
+  - create a `Transaction` including
+      - operation: `add_artifact`
+      - package type: provided by the `AddArtifactRequest`
+      - package type specific artifact ID (PSID): provided by the `AddArtifactRequest`
+      - timestamp: now
+      - artifact_hash: provided by the `AddArtifactRequest`
+      - source_bash: provided by the `AddArtifactRequest`
+      - artifact_id: Pyrsia specific id of the artifact (UUID to be generated by the Transparency Log at the time of Transaction creation)
+      - source_id: Pyrsia specific id of the artifact's source (UUID to be generated by the Transparency Log at the time of Transaction creation)
       - the transaction is added as the payload of a block and `add_block` is called on the blockchain component. the service now waits for the blockchain component to reach consensus with the other authorized nodes.
       - when consensus is reached, the transparency log service will be notified by the blockchain component, which will:
         - store the transaction in the transaction log database
         - notify the caller of `add_artifact`

 - retrieving the latest `add_artifact` transaction
-  - this function takes the package type and PSID as input
+  - this function takes the package type and PSID as input \
+    and follows this procedure:
-  - it uses those fields to search the transaction log database
+    - search the transaction log database for all transactions with
-  - it will search for the latest `add_artifact` or `remove_artifact` transaction
+        - operation: add_artifact or remove_artifact
+        - package_type: given as a parameter to this method
+        - package_type_id: the PSID also given as a parameter to this method
+        - and sort on timestamp descending
-  - if the latest transaction is `remove_artifact` or no transaction is found, an error is returned
+    - if the latest transaction is remove_artifact or no transaction is found, an error is returned
-  - otherwise the latest `add_transaction` is returned
+    - otherwise the latest transaction is returned

 - searching transactions (for inspection)
   - TODO: details